Article

 At first, their situation seemed to have improved.
 The casemates were damp and cold but far better than the tents and stockade of Morris Island.
 They were given slightly better rations, though still not enough to fully satisfy them.
 On top of that, their new guards—the 157th New York Infantry—treated them “with curtesy and respect” which was more than they had expected.
 In November, nearly two hundred of the prisoners were transferred to a prison camp on Hilton Head to help with the overcrowding issue.
 For those who remained at Fort Pulaski, life was about to get a whole lot worse.

-In December 1864, word reached the Union commanders in Charleston that the Union officer in charge of Fort Pulaski—Colonel Philip P. Brown—had disobeyed orders to place the Confederate prisoners on a starvation diet.
+In December 1864, word reached the US commanders in Charleston that the officer in charge of Fort Pulaski—Colonel Philip P. Brown—had disobeyed orders to place the Confederate prisoners on a starvation diet.
 When confronted, Brown claimed he had never received these orders and that he had simply done what he believed to be right.
-The orders were resent and Brown saw no other option but to enforce them.
+The orders were resent, and Brown saw no other option but to enforce them.

-For a little over a month, the Confederate prisoners at Fort Pulaski were placed on a starvation diet in retaliation for mistreatments of Union prisoners in Confederate camps.
+For a little over a month, the Confederate prisoners at Fort Pulaski were placed on a starvation diet in retaliation for mistreatments of US prisoners in Confederate camps.
 This diet lacked any meat, fruit, or vegetables, which led to an increase in diseases like scurvy, diarrhea, and dysentery.
-The prisoners were given no blankets or additional clothing, and many had to huddle together for warmth in the cold Savannah winter.
+The prisoners were given no blankets or additional clothing.
+Many had to huddle together for warmth in the cold Savannah winter.
 Though they had been provided with stoves for cooking and heating, they were only given enough fuel for one, maybe two, fires a day.

-By January 1865, a surgeon was brought in who quickly ordered that the prisoners be given full rations and proper medicine, an order which probably saved many of their lives.
-For thirteen of the men, however, it was to late; disease had claimed them, and they were buried in a small cemetery just outside the fort.
+By January 1865, a surgeon was brought in.
+He quickly ordered that the prisoners be given full rations and proper medicine, an order which probably saved many of their lives.
+For thirteen of the men, however, it was too late.
+Disease had claimed them, and they were buried in a small cemetery just outside the fort.
 For the remaining prisoners, life at Fort Pulaski continued with no end in sight.

 Escape was constantly on the prisoner’s minds.
 Two men successfully escaped from the hospital by slipping out, stealing a boat, and rowing to freedom.
 Escaping from inside the fort was far harder, but that didn’t stop soldiers from attempting it.
 On February 26, 1865, Colonel Edward L. Molineux of the 159th New York—who took over for Colonel Brown in February 1865—recorded in his diary that: